 With extensive training in ceramic art and lead lighting in the 80’s, at Chisholm Institute in Melbourne, Kathryn majored in flat glass and acquired a love of strong colour placement and segmentation.

-It was the perfect environment in which to experiment with many different mosaicking techniques, which led to retail sales, public and private commissions, workshops, exhibitions and awards.
+A move to Pipers Creek in 1989 was the perfect environment in which to experiment with many different mosaicking techniques, leading to retail sales, public and private commissions, workshops, exhibitions and awards.

-Best known for the Black Saturday Memorial in Kyneton, Kathryn has also created mosaic installations for the local schools, kindergarten and the nearby tourist venue – Kyneton Bushland Resort.
+Best known for the Black Saturday Memorial in Kyneton, Kathryn has also created mosaic installations for the local schools, kindergarten, R M Begg Aged Care and the nearby tourist venue – Kyneton Bushland Resort.

 ‘Angel’, a two metre high sculpture of local pink and grey granite,